ChrisWeaver1/chrisweaver1.github.io/_posts/2020-07-21-encrypted-usb-share.md

 #### Drive encryption

 This will be using `cryptsetup` and `luks` to encrypt the drive.
-These are quite standard on most linux distrobutions and are often used for creating encrypted volumes, drives etc.
+These are quite standard on most linux distributions and are often used for creating encrypted volumes, drives etc.

 1. Connect the usb
 1. Find out where its mounted. `fdisk` can help with this